-Our goal is to test how well the results observed for CAWPE on the UCI data generalise to other data.
-We test whether CAWPE significantly improves basic components UCR data.
+Our goal is to test how well the results observed for CAWPE on the UCI data generalise to other data, by testing whether CAWPE significantly improves over its components on the UCR archive also.
 To do so, we ignore the ordering of the series and treat each time step in the series as a feature for traditional vector-based classification.
 The UCR datasets generally have many more features than the UCI data.
 This has meant we have had to make one change to CAWPE-S: we remove logistic regression because it cannot feasibly be built on many of the data.
 Since DTW is a 1-nearest neighbour classifier, it always produces 0/1 probability estimates.
 Because of this, we omit a probabilistic evaluation using AUC and NLL, as it has little meaning for DTW.